-A Student Member is a PA student enrolled in an ARC-PA accredited physician assistant program in North Carolina.
+A Student Member is a PA student enrolled in an ARC-PA accredited physician assistant program.
 Student Members have all the rights and privileges of a Fellow Member, except that Student Members do not have the right to vote (except for voting by Student Directors as part of the NCAPA Board).

 How much does it cost?

-A one-time payment of $10 covers membership for any PA student enrolled in a program in North Carolina for the entire time the student is in PA school.
-Student membership is in force until December 31 of the year in which the student graduates, after which the new graduate is eligible for Fellow or Associate membership in NCAPA at the discounted rate of $75 for the first year as a licensed PA.
+A one-time payment of $20 covers membership for any PA student enrolled in a program in North Carolina for the entire time the student is in PA school.
+Student membership is in force until December 31 of the year in which the student graduates, after which the new graduate is eligible for Fellow or Associate membership in NCAPA at 50% off for the first year as a licensed PA.

 What kind of opportunities does NCAPA offer for students?